 Soon the banks of the Colorado River emerge.
 Give yourself a pat on the back.
 You’ve successfully tramped through Glen Canyon and finished your Cathedral Wash hike in Grand Canyon National Park.

-Catch your breath and enjoy the views of the towering over the river cliffs.
+Catch your breath and enjoy the views of cliffs, towering over the river.
 Occasional hikers or rafters may interfere with your newly-found solitude at the river bank.
 When ready, hit the Cathedral Wash Trail again and hike back to the roadside pull-off the same way you came.

 Cathedral Wash Trail: Location and Direction